clj-kondo/clj-kondo/doc/linters.md

 **Keyword:** `:conflicting-fn-arity`.

-*Description:* warn when an overloaded function defines multiple bodies with the same arity.
+*Description:* warn when an overloaded function defines multiple argument vectors with the same arity.

 *Default level:* `:error`.

 *Example trigger:* `(fn ([x] x) ([y]) x)`.

-*Example message:* `More than one function body with arity 2.`.
+*Example message:* `More than one function overload with arity 2.`.

 ### Reduce without initial value